-The pattern was consistent enough to be damning: vendors selling visions, buyers purchasing demos, implementations collapsing under reality's weight.
+The pattern was consistent: vendors selling visions, buyers purchasing demos, implementations collapsing under reality's weight.
 The AI recruitment market hit $661 million in 2023 and is racing toward $1.12 billion.
 By 2026, 70% of businesses will use AI to hire.
 Billions of dollars flowing into technology that, when I really dug into it, fails more often than it succeeds.

 This is what I learned.